goldbachnext/hiring-challenges/senior-java-backend/README.md

 ### Description

 ​
 The task in this challenge is to implement a coffee machine API that takes orders from customers, and then translates the orders to command the magic drink maker.
-The coffee machine can serve coffee, tee and chocolate.
+The coffee machine can serve coffee, tea and chocolate.
 ​
 The product owner delivered to you the following stories: